 Oregon voters approved Ballot Measure 54 at the November 1998 General Election.
 The constitutional amendment allows the State to guaranty qualified bonds of eligible school districts, education service districts, and community colleges throughout Oregon.
 As a result, the program allows qualified districts to have their bonds rated based on the State's current credit rating.
 The program saves districts thousands of dollars in interest costs over the life of the districts' bonds.

-The Oregon School Bond Guaranty Program, as defined in Oregon Revised Statutes 328.321 to 328.356, is administered by the Office of the Treasurer.
+The Oregon School Bond Guaranty Program, as defined in Oregon Revised Statutes 328.321-328.356, is administered by the Office of the Treasurer.
 The Treasury began accepting requests for participation in January 1999.